cado-security/product-help/docs/cado-response/manage/users-authentication/users.md

 Roles in Cado correspond to CSP roles in AWS, Azure or GCP that have appropriate levels of access to cloud resources.
 Only Administrators can manage roles.
 This list is autopopulated when administrators add CSP credentials to the platform following the instructions for [AWS](/cado-response/deploy/aws/iam/cross-account-creation#adding-the-role-to-cado), [Azure](/cado-response/deploy/azure/azure-cross-tenancy-subscriptions#registering-credentials-within-cado), and [GCP](/cado-response/deploy/gcp/gcp-settings#entering-settings) respectively.

 ### Managing Groups
-Groups in Cado allow you to define groups of users that you can use to assign or revoke access to projects and/or cloud resources.
+Groups in Cado allow you to define groups of users that you can use to assign or revoke access to investigations and/or cloud resources.
 Only Administrators can manage groups.

 To create a new group:
 - Click **Groups**